BrownCSCI1230/docs/2022/missive.md

 ## Grading

 Your CSCI 1230 grade consists of 1 tiny written homework, 6 rigorously graded projects, 12 labs that are given completion grades (one of the three final labs is optional), and a final project that is graded according to your presentation to the class during finals period.
-There are no exams or quizzes, and final grades are not curved; if the work meets specification, it deserves an A, and that is the most common grade.
-HW0 (which is about the collaboration policy) is critical: you must do it correctly or fail the course.
+There are no exams or quizzes.
+HW0 (which is about our collaboration policy) is critical: you must do it correctly or fail the course.
 * **HW0** ***(must be done correctly to pass course)***
 * **Projects**:
   * **Raster/Brush**: 8%